With your help, charity shops raise around £300m a year for good causes in the UK. Find out more about how they work.

 Do charity shops compete with commercial retailers?

-Charity shops actually help commercial retailers.
-By filling retail spaces that may otherwise have gone unoccupied, they help bring shoppers to the high street.
+Charity shops actually help other businesses by filling empty retail spaces and bringing shoppers to the high street.
 Because they rely largely on donated goods, they are not selling things that are directly competing with other shops.
-Charity shops represent only around 3.5% of retail units in the UK.
+Charity shops make up around 3.5% of retail units in the UK.

 Are charity shops becoming too expensive?

-Charities need to strike a balance between ensuring their goods are affordable for customers and raising money for their cause as well as covering their costs.
+Charities need to strike a balance between ensuring their goods are affordable for customers and raising money for their cause.
 The prices they set reflect this.
 But in fact, the average value of a sale in a charity shop in 2016 was around £4 – that’s the total sale, not the price per item, so it includes sales where people bought multiple things.

 Sources and More information